APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Introduction

 \section{Introduction}

 In recommender systems (RSs), modeling the sequential patterns of user behavior is crucial for accurately predicting future interactions of users.
 This problem setting is commonly referred to as sequential recommendation~\cite{kang2018sasrec, hidasi2015gru4rec, sun2019bert4rec, tang2018Caser}.
 Inspired by the recent success of generative language models~\cite{yang2023AutoSearchIndexer, sun2023GenRetrie, zeng2022glm, gpt42023technical}, an emerging line of research has explored the generative paradigm in recommender systems~\cite{rajput2023tiger, wang2024letter, liu2025ETEGRec, zhou2025onerecv2}.
-Unlike traditional discriminative methods, generative approaches formulate sequential recommendation as a sequence-to-sequence problem, where each item is tokenized into multiple discrete tokens, and the model is trained to autoregressively generate the target token sequence conditioned on the user’s interaction history.
+Unlike traditional discriminative methods, generative approaches tokenize each item into multiple discrete tokens and train models to autoregressively generate the target token sequence conditioned on the user’s interaction history.

 Beam search serves as the mainstream decoding strategy in generative recommendation~\cite{rajput2023tiger, wang2024letter, renzhaochun2025constrained, liu2025ETEGRec, zhou2025onerecv2}, driven by the dual advantages of \textbf{relevance-oriented Top-$K$ ranking} and \textbf{inference efficiency}.
-Unlike the stochastic sampling-based decoding strategies widely used in large language models (LLMs) to enhance diversity~\cite{gpt42023technical, dubey2024llama}, generative recommendation prioritizes the likelihood of relevant items to ensure accurate retrieval, which is aligned with beam search (as illustrated in \autoref{fig:observation}(a)).
-Ideally, to obtain the exact global rank of items, the model should perform \textit{Full Item Sorting}—computing the likelihood of every item in the entire corpus.
-However, as the item space scales, this incurs substantial computational overhead.
-Consequently, beam search is adopted as an efficient approximation, maintaining only the Top-$K$ high-probability prefixes at each step (as illustrated in \autoref{fig:observation}(a)).
-Comparison in \autoref{fig:observation}(b) demonstrates this: beam search yields recommendations with orders of magnitude higher efficiency than \textit{Full-Item Sorting}.
+Unlike the stochastic sampling-based decoding strategies widely used in large language models (LLMs) to enhance diversity~\cite{gpt42023technical, dubey2024llama}, generative recommendation prioritizes the likelihood of relevant items to ensure accurate retrieval, which naturally aligns with beam search (as illustrated in \autoref{fig:observation}(a)).
+Moreover, directly computing likelihoods over the entire item corpus (\textit{Full Item Sorting}) incurs prohibitive computational costs as the corpus scales.
+Beam search serves as an efficient approximation by retaining only the Top-$K$ high-probability prefixes at each decoding step (as illustrated in \autoref{fig:observation}(a)).
+As shown in \autoref{fig:observation}(b), beam search achieves orders-of-magnitude faster inference than \textit{Full Item Sorting}.